menu

 Ethnicity / Ancestry

-In the Triangle North neighborhood in Milwaukee, WI, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (22.0%).
-There are also a number of people of African ancestry (22.0%), and residents who report Asian roots (8.0%).
+In the Triangle North neighborhood in Milwaukee, WI, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (20.8%).
+There are also a number of people of African ancestry (20.8%).

 Getting to Work

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Triangle North neighborhood spend between 45 minutes and one hour commuting one-way to work (23.5% of working residents), longer and tougher than most commutes in America.
+The greatest number of commuters in Triangle North neighborhood spend between 15 and 30 minutes commuting one-way to work (36.4% of working residents), which is shorter than the time spent commuting to work for most Americans.

 Real Estate includes: